HenrikBengtsson/future/revdep/problems.md

 *   checking package dependencies ...
 NOTE
     ```
-    Package suggested but not available for checking: ‘DesignLibrary’
+    Packages suggested but not available for checking: 'sf', 'DesignLibrary'
     ```

 # dhReg